 We surfed a bit before returning by boat to Vila Abrao where we had dinner with a kilo buffet.

 soon, for a ridiculously low price we took the

 public boat to Angra Dos Reis, a city on the continent not

 far from Mangaritiba.
-From there, we mounted on a bus to Sao Paulo with the firm intention to get off at
+From there, we mounted on a bus to Sao Paulo and we got off at

 Paraty, the cultural destination of our travel itinerary.
 The coastline